-Once one of the many single-screen theatres in the city of Omaha, the Dundee Theatre has out lived them all (not to mention a few multiplexes).
-Originally opened as a stage theatre, it was converted into a movie house in the 1930’s, although the original stage, dressing rooms, and even the gold curtains can all be found right behind the Dundee Theatre’s huge single-panel screen.
+Once one of the many single-screen theaters in the city of Omaha, the Dundee Theater has out lived them all (not to mention a few multiplexes).
+Originally opened December 19, 1925, the original stage, dressing rooms, and even the gold curtains can all still be found right behind the Dundee Theater’s huge single-panel screen.
 Originally, seating was provided for 591.

-In 1958, the Dundee Theatre was acquired by Cooper Theatres and under their ownership the theatre played mostly foreign movies until 1965, when it ran “The Sound of Music” for 118 weeks.
-After a few more tries at playing long-running musicals, the theatre switched back to playing foreign movies, and is often mistaken as being one of the many porno-movie houses in the area at that time.
+In 1958, the Dundee Theater was acquired by Cooper Theatres and under their ownership the theater played mostly foreign movies until 1965, when it ran “The Sound of Music” for 118 weeks.
+After a few more tries at playing long-running musicals, the theater switched back to playing foreign movies, and is often mistaken as being one of the many porno-movie houses in the area at that time.
 In reality it was actually playing films like Ingmar Bergman’s “Cries and Whispers” and Federico Fellini’s “Amarcord”.

-In 1974, Cooper Theatres ceased their theatre operations and sold the Dundee Theatre to two Omaha businesssmen, who planned to convert the theatre into a family-friendly theatre.
-This failed and the theatre closed for a time before being purchased by the current owner, Denny Moran in 1980.
+In 1974, Cooper Theatres ceased their theater operations and sold the Dundee Theater to two Omaha businesssmen, who planned to convert the theater into a family-friendly theater.
+This failed and the theater closed for a time before being purchased by the current owner, Denny Moran in 1980.

-Under Moran’s ownership the Dundee Theatre has undergone extensive renovations, including the installation of state-of-art sound system and high quality projection equipement.
-The Dundee Theatre has been operating since 1980 exclusively as an Art and independent theatre, running a daily regular engagement and special midnight screenings of classic and cult movies every Friday and Saturday night.
+Under Moran’s ownership the Dundee Theater has undergone extensive renovations, including the installation of state-of-art sound system and high quality projection equipement.
+The Dundee Theater has been operating since 1980 exclusively as an Art and independent theater, running a daily regular engagement and special midnight screenings of classic and cult movies every Friday and Saturday night.
 In recent times I have seen “North By Northwest”, “Dr. Strangelove”, “Hard Day’s Night”, and many others.

 It is a great attraction for the neighborhood and Omaha’s last single-screen theater.

-The Dundee Theatre was closed in early-April 2013 for renovations to be carried out, and is due to re-open in late-2013 or early-2014.
+The Dundee Theater was closed in early-April 2013 for renovations to be carried out, and it reopened December 1, 2017.